Cancer Council Australia

 Anyone who is eligible for cervical screening can also have their screening test done on a self-collected sample.
 Self-collection means you can take your own cervical screening test using a cotton-tipped swab that you insert into your vagina.
 Your practitioner will provide you with a swab and explain how to take the test.
 Self‑collection is a safe and effective option for women who do not feel comfortable having a speculum exam.

-If you are due or overdue, or think you might be, contact your GP or healthcare worker
+If you think that you are due or overdue, yarn with your GP or healthcare worker.

 Breast cancer screening

-If you have received an invitation to have your breast screening you should make an appointment as soon as you can.
+If you have received an invitation to have your breast screening, you should make an appointment as soon as you can.
+You can also call BreastScreen Australia on 13 20 50 for more information or to book an appointment.

 Explore more resources for Aboriginal and Torres Strait Islanders